lawrencethomp/twitterFlight/README.md

 formhelpers.html: Handles forms and error presentation.
 analysis.html: shows the results of the analysis.
 main.html: Allows the user to create a tweet and see if the process can be replicated.
+- root: contains the main files for the application, and some stuff for git.
 .gitignore: Specifies intentionally untracked files to ignore.
 Tweets.csv: The data from [kaggle](https://www.kaggle.com/crowdflower/twitter-airline-sentiment)
 [app.py](https://github.com/lawrencethomp/twitterFlight/blob/master/workspace/twitterFlight/app.py): The main file for the Flask application.